-- A. Students may withdraw from a CEWD class by submitting a CEWD Drop/Transfer form to CEWD Registration during business hours or by sending an email from the email address of record to CERequest@frederick.edu.
-If the request is received prior to the census date or the class is not FTE eligible, the student will be dropped from the class but remain on class roster.
-If the request is received after the census date and the class is FTE eligible then the student will receive a grade of "WD." - B. If the student requests a transfer to another class as part of the withdrawal request, the student will be dropped from the original class and registered into the new class.
+- A. Students may withdraw from a CEWD class by submitting a CEWD Drop/Transfer form to CEWD Registration during business hours or by sending an email from the email address of record to CEInfo@frederick.edu.
+If the request is received prior to the census date, the student will be dropped from the class.
+If the request is received after the census date and the class is FTE eligible then the student will remain on the class roster and receive a grade of "WD."
+If the request is received after the census date and the class is not FTE eligible then the student will be dropped from the class. - B. If the student requests a transfer to another class as part of the withdrawal request, the student will be dropped from the original class and registered into the new class.

-IV.
+VI.
 Retroactive Withdrawal

-- A. A student who was incapable of withdrawing from a credit course due to extenuating circumstances during the published withdrawal period, and has therefore received a grade of "F," may request a retroactive withdrawal ("W") to the Admissions and Academic Policies Committee (AAPC). - B. Procedure for Retroactive Withdrawal - 1.
-A student must submit the Request for Retroactive Withdrawal form with a typed statement explaining the extenuating circumstances and the required supporting documents.
+A. A student who was incapable of withdrawing from a credit course due to extenuating circumstances during the published withdrawal period, and has therefore received a grade of "F," may request a retroactive withdrawal ("W") to the Admissions and Academic Policies Committee (AAPC).

+B. Procedure for Retroactive Withdrawal

+- 1. A student must submit the Request for Retroactive Withdrawal form with a typed statement explaining the extenuating circumstances and the required supporting documents.
 The form is available online and in Jefferson Hall.
-The course(s) for which a retroactive withdrawal is being requested, must have the last date of attendance noted.
-Forms may be submitted online, in person to Registration and Records, or mailed to Frederick Community College, Registration and Records, 7932 Opossumtown Pike, Jefferson Hall, Frederick, Maryland 21702 or submitted in person to Registration and Records.

-- 2. AAPC meets once per month during fall and spring semesters.
+The course(s) for which a retroactive withdrawal is being requested must have the last date of attendance noted.
+Forms may be submitted online, mailed to Frederick Community College, Registration and Records, 7932 Opossumtown Pike, Jefferson Hall, Frederick, Maryland 21702 or submitted in person to Registration and Records. - 2.
+AAPC meets once per month during fall and spring semesters.
 Students requesting a retroactive withdrawal will be notified of the date that the AAPC will review their request.
 Students are not present for the review of the request.
 AAPC may request additional documentation from the student to process the request. - 3.
 An email with the results of the AAPC's decision will be sent to the student's MyFCC email account.

-V. Administrative Withdrawal
+VII.
+Administrative Withdrawal